Étoile CODE ViE Recognition Program – Portrait of Dr. Jonathan Spicer

 With the MGH Foundation’s support, Dr. Spicer is working on improving access to immunotherapy treatments.
 “Immunotherapy harnesses the power of our own immune system to fight off our cancer with promising results in clinical trials all over the world and signals a major step in lung cancer care.
 There is a real synergy between innovative clinical trials and developing personalized medicine pipelines,” explains Dr. Spicer.

 The problem, as Dr. Spicer sees it, is that health equity, namely the principle that governs equal access to care for everyone, is hindered by social, economic or geographic disparities.
 For example, “Not everyone lives close to academic hospitals or can afford to travel regularly to participate in a study or trial.”

 This has prompted Dr. Spicer’s ongoing dedication and commitment to expanding access to pioneering treatment to those currently unable to receive it.
 “We definitely want to increase the breadth of equity and diversity of people to have access to these studies and trials,” he explains, “The only way to accelerate progress is to get everyone involved, everyone impacted by this disease.
-That means including people in every kind of living conditions and reality.
+That means including people in every kind of living condition and reality.
 There is so much to be gained by making treatment more accessible.”